-Efficient strategies along with water monitoring that tracks water consumption and identifies problems can significantly reduce both indoor and outdoor water consumption in water-scarce GCC countries like UAE, Qatar, Kuwait and Saudi Arabia.
+Efficient strategies along with water monitoring that tracks water consumption and identifies problems can significantly reduce both indoor and outdoor water consumption in water-scarce Middle East countries like UAE, Qatar, Kuwait and Saudi Arabia.

-Reduce Indoor Potable Water Consumption
+1. Reduce Indoor Potable Water Consumption

-The sources of non-potable water are mainly captured rain water, gray water, municipal treated sewerage effluent (TSE) or reclaimed water.
+The sources of non-potable water are mainly captured rainwater, greywater, municipal treated sewerage effluent (TSE) or reclaimed water.
 Waterless urinals are available in the market, which can be used in commercial buildings.
 Flow restrictors, electronic controls and compositing toilets can also help in achieving indoor water reduction targets.

-Reduce Outdoor Potable Water Use
+2. Reduce Outdoor Potable Water Use

 Landscape irrigation consumes huge amount of potable water.
 The water use for outdoor landscaping can be reduced significantly through an integrated approach.
 This includes employing combination of water-efficient irrigation technology, mulching, reduced turf or no turf grasses, using non-potable or recycled water, installing sub-meters to track and log irrigation trend and choosing native and adapted plant species in landscape design and using xeriscaping methods.

-Reduction in Process Water Use
+3. Reduction in Process Water Use

-The strategies to reduce process water use include; use of non-potable water such as rainwater, graywater or TSE in building processes and systems such as cooling towers.
+The strategies to reduce process water use include; use of non-potable water such as rainwater, greywater or TSE in building processes and systems such as cooling towers.
 Metering of process water system can be done to collect information on water consumption and to identify leaks.

-Recovery and Reuse of Condensate Water
+4. Recovery and Reuse of Condensate Water